identinetics/PVZDliveCD/README.md

     echo $PWD > CLCDDIRvar
     mkdir livecache

-## Configure & Build
+## Configure, build and initialize boot device

 - Set the DOCKER_IMAGE to be executed in install/scripts/startapp.sh
-- Build the ISO image
+- Build the ISO image:

     sudo livecd-creator -d -v  -c sig-core-livemedia/centos-7-live-gnome-docker.cfg --cache=$PROJ_HOME/livecache/ --nocleanup

-- Copy the ISO image to your boot device
+- Copy the ISO image to your boot device (DVD or USB Flash >= 1GB), e.g. like this:
-The resulting file is in the project root (livecd-centos-7-live-gnome-docker-*.iso).
-Copy it to USB drive (2GB ore more)

-    dd if=livecd-centos-7-live-gnome-docker-<timestamp>.iso of=/dev/<usb-drive>
+    // insert USB-stick into hardware
+    dmesg | tail  # checl the the device name of the USB-drive dd if=livecd-centos-7-gnome-docker-<imageid>.iso of=/dev/<usb-drive>

 ## Usage (generic)

 - You require 2 media:
     1. the boot medium with the LiveCD (should be read-only, such as CD-ROM), and
     2. a writeable medium, large enough to contain a docker image and docker work files.
 Start with at least 8GB for a GUI.
 - Format the writeable medium with a standard linux filesystem, such as ext4 and mark it with a a file named 'UseMe4DockerData'.
 E.g.:

-    # check dmesg for the actual device of your USB flash drive
+    // check dmesg for the actual device of your USB flash drive mkfs.vfat /dev/sdb1
-    mkfs.vfat /dev/sdb1
     mount /dev/dsb1  /mnt
     touch /mnt/UseMe4DockerData

-- Insert both media into the PC
+- Insert both media into the PC and connect your smartcard reader.
+Any PCSC-compliant reader should work.
 - Boot from the boot-medium (you might have to modify the boot sequence in the BIOS)
 - Wait for the system to come up

+.
+Boot selection issues
+- You might not have access to the BIOS settings - check with your admin
+- This LiveCD is not working with UEFI Microsoft Secure Boot.
+(Need to replace CentOS with Fedora)

 ## Security Considerations
 - The execution environment (i.e. the hardware to boot the system) must be trusted.